andykuszyk/andykuszyk.github.io/2025-06-06-three-things-all-engineering-teams-need.md

 ## 2. A way to monitor the health of your source code estate at scale

 Managing the *configuration* of your source code estate is all well and good, but it doesn't tell you much about what's *in* your repos.
-I think it's also important to have a way to assess the health of what's stored within your repos, and have a global way of evaluating your estate, and imposing rules on it.
+I think it's also important to have a way to assess the health of what's stored within your repos, have a global way of evaluating your estate, and impose rules on changes to it.
 Some examples might be:

 -   Using standard linters for specific languages, or monitoring which repos aren't linted.
 -   Checking for the use of deprecated tools or libraries, and warning about their use.